AdobeDocs/experience-manager-65.fr-FR/help/forms/using/create-letter.md

 ### Installez les pièces jointes {#set-up-the-attachments}

 1. Sélectionnez **Ajouter un actif**.
 1. In the Select Asset screen, tap the assets to attach with the letter and tap **Done**.
 Les actifs doivent d’abord être chargés dans Actifs.
-Il est recommandé de joindre uniquement des documents PDF et Microsoft Office, mais vous pouvez également joindre des images.
+Il est recommandé de joindre uniquement des  PDF et Microsoft Office, mais vous pouvez également joindre des images.
 For more information on uploading assets in DAM, see [Uploading Assets](/help/assets/managing-assets-touch-ui.md).
 1. To lock the order of the assets in the list so that the Claims Adjustor cannot change the order, tap **Lock Order**.
 Si vous ne sélectionnez pas cette option, l’utilisateur pourra modifier l’ordre des éléments de la liste.
 1. To change the order of the assets, drag-and-drop an asset holding the reorder icon for an asset ( ![dragndrop](assets/dragndrop.png)).
 1. Tap **Edit** in front of an attachment and specify an attachment as Mandatory if you do not want the author to be able to delete it.
 Indiquez qu’une pièce jointe est sélectionnée si vous souhaitez qu’elle soit présélectionnée dans l’interface CCR.